cwi-swat/php-analysis/README.md

 use of "analysis unfriendly" features such as variable variables and magic methods.
 This code also uses a number of functions defined in `Stats.rsc` for extracting information on the uses of individual features from PHP files.

-We ran this code ourselves, in the Rascal console, to generate the information that appears in our ICSE 2013 submission; we are adding functions to automate this process to make it easier for reviews to check.
-These functions should be added over the next several days.
+To make our experiments easily reproducible, folder `lang/php/experiments` contains a subdirectory for each paper, with a file containing calls that build the figures and tables.
+For instance, module `lang::php::experiments::icse2012::ICSE2013` contains one function for each table and figure in the submitted paper.
+Tracing through these functions shows the analysis steps taken to yield the results we reported.